 We think every traveler should have a high quality reusable water bottle to take with them on their travels.
 Having a water bottle handy keeps you hydrated, saves money on buying bottled water, and helps reduce single-use plastic waste which is bad for the environment.

 There are tons of types of travel water bottles out there, from collapsible bottles for minimalist packers and campers to streamlined double-walled ones to fit into car cupholders to gallon-sized ones for those who need to carry a lot of water.
-There are also wide-mouthed ones for those who like to add ice cubes or powder mixes.
+There are also these popular wide-mouthed ones for those who like to add ice cubes or powder mixes.

 Although tap water is safe to drink in many parts of North America and Europe, it is not safe to do so in many countries or areas of the world.
 So travelers and hikers may need to take a portable water filter system or purification tablets to make local water safe to drink.